 The Aspen Center for Human Development is a center for advanced study that convenes scholars and experts in a diverse array of disciplines across the spectrum of human development.
-The Center provides opportunities for original thinkers across disciplines to come together to tackle the issues that confront us, and develop ideas that can change our world.
+With a focus on embracing our common humanity, the Center provides opportunities for original thinkers across disciplines to come together to tackle the issues that confront us, and develop ideas that can change our world.
 Through the Center, the ACHD faculty hone their thinking, develop their research, and create courses and programs in leadership and other areas of human development.
 We make human development relevant.

 As methods of learning, both theory and research are essential, and yet, as educational reformer John Dewey posited, there is a third method of learning that is based in neither research nor theory.
 This is the method of inquiry.1 And it is indispensable for creating new ways of seeing, coping with, and impacting the issues that confront us.
 When in a transformative inquiry, everything is open to being questioned—even the things we take for granted.
 The method of inquiry is emphasized in our collaborative efforts at the Aspen Center for Human Development, and is foundational in the programs we create.